Mayrlab/scUTRquant/README.md

 # Customization

 The rules in the `Snakefile` include `threads` and `resources` arguments per rule.
-These values are compatible for use with Snakemake profiles for cluster deployment.
+These values are compatible for use with [Snakemake profiles](https://github.com/Snakemake-Profiles) for cluster deployment.
 The current defaults will attempt to use up to 16 threads and 16GB of memory in the `kallisto bus` step.
-Please adjust
+Please adjust to fit the resources available  on the deployment cluster.